rstudio/shiny/_includes/tutorial/run-and-debug.md

 options(error = browser)
 {% endhighlight %}

-Alternatively, you can specify the [recover](http://stat.ethz.ch/R-manual/R-devel/library/utils/html/recover.html) function as your error handler, which will print a list of the call stack and allow you to browse at any point in he stack:
+Alternatively, you can specify the [recover](http://stat.ethz.ch/R-manual/R-devel/library/utils/html/recover.html) function as your error handler, which will print a list of the call stack and allow you to browse at any point in the stack:

 {% highlight r %}
 # Call the recover function when an error occurs